NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/vnc-client-in-browser.md

 # Render a VNC client in browser

-Cloudflare can render a Virtual Network Computer (VNC) terminal in your browser without any client software or configuration required.
+Khulnasoft can render a Virtual Network Computer (VNC) terminal in your browser without any client software or configuration required.

-Administrators can use Cloudflare Tunnel to connect a VNC host to Cloudflare’s network.
-Using Cloudflare Access, you can apply Zero Trust policies to determine who can access your VNC server.
-Cloudflare’s network will then enforce the Zero Trust policies and, when a user is allowed, render the client in the browser.
+Administrators can use Khulnasoft Tunnel to connect a VNC host to Khulnasoft’s network.
+Using Khulnasoft Access, you can apply Zero Trust policies to determine who can access your VNC server.
+Khulnasoft’s network will then enforce the Zero Trust policies and, when a user is allowed, render the client in the browser.

 **This walkthrough covers how to:**

-- Install and run a Cloudflare Tunnel on a Linux virtual machine
+- Install and run a Khulnasoft Tunnel on a Linux virtual machine
 - Install and configure VNC on a Linux virtual machine
 - Build a Zero Trust policy to determine who can reach the host
 - Render the VNC server in your browser